-Braised Beans: After the beans have been shelled, put them in a sauce pan with enough water to cover, and let it simmer for 20 minutes.
+Braised Beans: After the beans have been shelled, put them in a sauce pan with enough water to cover, and let it simmer for 20 minutes with aromatics.
 Drain.
-In the same pan, heat the olive oil and begin to saute the garlic, thyme, cumin, and red pepper for about a minute.
+In the same pan, heat the olive oil and begin to saute the garlic, cumin, and red pepper for about a minute.
 Add the beans and cover, stirring occasionally, for about 30 minutes under low heat (or until the beans have softened and some have turned a golden color.)You want that braised-crisp look on the outside, but creaminess on the inside.

 At this point, you can serve as is.
 Spoon it over beautiful bread.
 Maybe add some grated parmesan.